genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. _Raw Reads Quality Control: https://platform.genestack.org/endpoint/application/run/genestack/dataflowrunner?a=GSF3778184&action=viewFile

-Another way to run the daya flow is to select all of your raw reads, right click on them and from the dropdown menu select "Run data flow on selection" and choose the appropriate data flow.
+Another way to run the data flow is to select all of your raw reads, right click on them and from the dropdown menu select **Run data flow on selection** and choose the appropriate data flow.

 .. image:: images/run_dataflow_on_selection.png

 Remember you need to initialize the computation!
-On the Data Flow Runner page click on "Run Data Flow" and select "Start initialization now".
+On the Data Flow Runner page click on **Run Data Flow** and select **Start initialization now**.

 .. image:: images/fastqc_start_initialization_now.png

-You will have to wait for the results (you can track the progress of your tasks in Task Manager).
+You will have to wait for the results (you can track the progress of your tasks in **Task Manager**).
 Once they are completed, you can find your files in "Created files" folder.

 .. image:: images/created_files_folder_FM.png